kaykayehnn/typescript-react-redux-boilerplate/README.md

 - Update `LICENSE`
 - Review all lines (<kbd>Cmd</kbd>+<kbd>Shift</kbd>+<kbd>F</kbd> / <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>F</kbd> :wink:) annotated with "FIXME:" and change where needed if defaults don't suit your use case.

+If you want to remove all example files run `node clean.js`.
+It will delete all counter-related files and won't modify anything else.
+Be warned that any changes to them will **be lost irreversibly**.

 See [Commands](#commands) for more information.

 ---